8 Essential weaving tools every beginner should have to hand

 In summary, to start weaving you will need;

-- A Weaving Supply Pack - Warp thread, Weft yarns and roving wool, Tapestry Needle, Shuttles and a Comb
+- A Weaving Kit - Warp thread, Weft yarns and roving wool, Tapestry Needle, Shuttles and a Comb plus detailed instructions and pattern.

-- To hang your finished weaving – A length of Dowel, wood, copper piping or similar
+- To hang your finished weaving – A length of dowel (we have some here!), wood, copper piping or similar.

 There are countless other tools on the market but if you start with these basics, you can build your confidence and experiment as you go.
 If you create any woven makes, do share it with us using #hawthornhandmade or tagging us on Instagram @hawthornhandmade